haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/custom_js.md

 ---

 <h2 id="custom_js_overview">概述</h2>
-This topic discusses how to use custom {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} components with the components provided by Magento or having replaced them with custom implementations.
+This topic discusses how to use custom {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} 组件 with the 组件 provided by Magento or having replaced them with custom implementations.

-We strongly recommend not changing the source code of default Magento components and widgets.
+We strongly recommend not changing the source code of default Magento组件 and widgets.
 All customizations must be implemented in custom modules or themes.

 ## Add a custom JS component